alialib/alia/docs/README.md

-**So at this point, if you're interested in using alia in a real project, it will require some work on your part to hook it up to the libraries you need for user interfaces, rendering, etc.** I provide guidance and examples on how to do this, and in my experience, it's relatively straightforward, but it still needs to be done.
+**So at this point, if you're interested in using alia in a real project, it will require some work on your part to hook it up to the libraries you need for user interfaces, rendering, etc.** I provide guidance and examples on how to do this, and in my experience, it's relatively fun and straightforward work, but it still needs to be done.

 And if you're interested in sharing your integrations, I'm more than happy to incorporate them as examples and/or link people to your projects.